glitch-txs/w3-docs/docs/w3-react/init.md

 }
 ```

 The `initWallets` function will return an array with all the W3 wallets initialized.
-You can also pass down an object with icons for each wallet.
+You can also pass down an object with icons for each wallet's instance.

 ```tsx
 import { W3, initWallets, mainnet, W3Props } from '@glitch-txs/w3-react'